Anders Fjellner: Poetry

 Anders Fjellner in traditional Sámi gákti in 1871.
 Photo by Lotten von Düben.

-Throughout his life, as he moved around northern Sweden, Fjellner collected and preserved Sámi folktales, joik, and traditions, which became the root of much of his poetry, including the epics "Päiven Pārne'" (Sons of the Sun) and "Piššan Paššan Pardne" (Son of Pišša and Pašša) and two shorter poems, "Päive Neita" (The Daughter of the Sun) and "Kassa Muodda" (The Thick Fur).
+Throughout his life, as he moved around northern Sweden, Fjellner collected and preserved Sámi folktales, joik, and traditions, which became the root of much of his poetry, including the epics "Päiven Pārne (Sons of the Sun) and "Piššan Paššan Pardne" (Son of Pišša and Pašša) and two shorter poems, "Päive Neita" (The Daughter of the Sun) and "Kassa Muödda" (The Thick Fur).
 Most of these works were collected in a mix of Sámi languages and published originally in Swedish by folklorists Johan Anders Linder in 1849 and Gustaf von Düben in 1873 based on recitations by Fjellner.
 Photographer Lotten von Düben, Gustaf's wife, also photographed Fjellner in traditional Sámi clothing.
 In 1874, Finnish linguist Otto Donner visited Fjellner and recorded the poems in Sámi.
 By 1918, several translations of Fjellner's work had appeared in Swedish, German, English, Finnish, and Hungarian; a second wave of translations into Hungarian, English, and modern Sámi languages began in 1976.

 Criticism

 In 1906, linguist K.B.
 Wiklund published Lapparnes Sång og Poesi (The Lapps' Song and Poetry), which argued that Fjellner's epics were more original work than faithful renditions of Sámi oral tradition.
-Wiklund argued that the verse structure and alliterations used in "Päiven Pārne'" were heavily influenced by Finnish folk poetry.
+Wiklund argued that the verse structure and alliterations used in "Päiven Pārne were heavily influenced by Finnish folk poetry.

 In 1938, Sámi journalist Torkel Tomasson answered Wiklund's criticism by celebrating Fjellner for pulling together fragments of traditional stories to create a Sámi national epic.
 Tomasson said of Fjellner, “If he is not a Sámi Homer, then he is at least a Sámi Snorri Sturluson.